thomas-liao/Food_Mate/README.md

 ![login](./Image/login.png)

 The initial page is the login page.
-User can inter the username and password to login.
-You can use the reverved account: username: Amy, password Amy to login.
+User need to enter username and password to login.
+You can use the registered account (it's in our database): username: Amy, password Amy to login.

 ![signup](./Image/signup.png)